jeaye/blog.jeaye.com/_drafts/clojure-app-engine.md

 datastore.
 For distributed server development in Clojure, we already have [Onyx](http://www.onyxplatform.org/), as well as [wrappers for Mesos](https://github.com/pyr/mesomatic) and others.
-An apparently less-explored option is using Clojure on Google App Engine, which runs sandboxed applications in Google-managed data centers while providing automatic scaling.
+An apparently less-explored option is the use of Clojure on Google App Engine, which runs sandboxed applications in Google-managed data centers while providing automatic scaling.

 #### State of third-party libraries
 When looking to start with Clojure on App Engine, you might explore the current